Use cases

-This section describes the most common use cases for leveraging public keys stored in the Token Access Control application for IoT products such as Edge Connect and OTA Updates.
+This section describes the most common use case for leveraging public keys stored in the Token Access Control application for IoT OTA Updates.

 JWT with OTA Updates